CSCfi/csc-user-guide/docs/data/datasets/hosting-datasets-at-CSC.md

 It is also worth noting that transferring large amounts of data takes time.
 For example, transferring a 1 GiB file over a 10 Mbps connection typically takes about 10 minutes and over a high speed 100 Mb fixed connection a couple of minutes.
 We recommend using, for example, the fast fixed connection provided by the home organization and to avoid using browser interfaces to transfer large amounts of files / data.

-Below is a memory refreshing with information on storage sizes.

 **File size units from the smallest to the largest:**